+Plan Year January 1 through December 31

+Pension Credit Year January 1 through December 31

+Plan Status Ongoing plan

+Normal Retirement Age Requirement: 65

+Service Requirement: Five years of participation in the Plan

+Amount: Described below.

-January 1 through December 31 Pension Credit Year January 1 through December 31 Plan Status Ongoing plan Plan Status Regular Pension Age Requirement: 65 Service Requirement: Five years of participation in the Plan Amount: Described below For service on and after January 1, 2014: Participant's Benefit Rate multiplied by the participant's Contribution Hours for the Plan Year multiplied by the Applicable Percentage for the Plan Year.
-Benefit Rate is the portion of the participant's contribution rate that is subject to benefit accruals.
-For Participants working under a Collective Bargaining Agreement that qualifies for a 55/30 (or 60/30) Pension, the Benefit Rate is the total Contribution Rate less the 55/30 (or 60/30) Rate (30% of the Contribution Rate for periods after December 1, 2007).
-Contribution Hours are the hours for which contributions are required to be made for the participant's work in Covered Employment.
+- For service on and after January 1, 2014:

+Participant's Benefit Rate multiplied by the participant's Contribution Hours for the Plan Year multiplied by the Applicable Percentage for the Plan Year.

+Participants working under a Collective Bargaining Agreement that qualifies for a 55 the Benefit Rate is the total Contribution Rate less the 55/30 (or 60/30) Rate (30% o periods after December 1, 2007). fit Rate is the portion of the participant's contribution rate that is subject to benefit accruals.
+For cipants working under a Collective Bargaining Agreement that qualifies for a 55/30 (or 60/30) Pension, enefit Rate is the total Contribution Rate less the 55/30 (or 60/30) Rate (30% of the Contribution Rate for ds after December 1, 2007).

+Contribution Hours are the hours for which contributions are required to be made for Covered Employment. ntribution Hours are the hours for which contributions are required to be made for the participant's work in

 Applicable Percentage is based on the average of the Plan's rate of market value investment return for each of the three most recent Plan Years reported in the Actuarial Valuation and Review as of January 1 of the immediately preceding Plan Year and is defined in the following table:

-Applicable Percentage Average of Market Value Investment Return Percentages for 3 Most Recent Plan Years
+Applicable Average of Market Value Investment Retu Percentage Percentages for 3 Most Recent Plan Yea

 1.25% 10.0% or higher

 1.00% 8.5% or higher but less than 10.0%

 0.75% 6.5% or higher but less than 8.5%

 0.50% Greater than 0% but less than 6.5%

-0.00% 0% or less
+0.00% 0.0% or less

-The above formula applies unless otherwise stated in a Funding Improvement Plan Option.
+The above formula applies unless otherwise stated in a Funding Improvement Plan valuation date, all contribution rate increases pursuant to the Funding Improvement additional benefit accruals based on an increased Benefit Rate and the Applicable Feach Plan Year.
+The Applicable Personters for the 2020 Plan Year is 0.5% Plan have resulted in

-The Applicable Percentage for the 2017 Plan Year was 1.00%.
+The Applicable Percentage for the 2020 Plan Year is 0.5%.